-This clause applies to those Contractors which are or will become responsible for compliance with the terms of the Americans with Disabilities Act of 1990 during the term of the contract.
+This clause applies to those Contractors which are or will become responsible for compliance with the terms of the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008 during the term of the contract.
 Contractor represents that it is familiar with the terms of this Act and that it is in compliance with the law.
-Failure of the Contractor to satisfy this standard either now or during the term of the contract as it may be amended will render the contract voidable at the option of the Comptroller upon notice to the Contractor.
-Contractor warrants that it will hold the Comptroller harmless from any liability which may be imposed upon the Comptroller as a result of any failure of the Contractor to be in compliance with this Act.
+Failure of the Contractor to satisfy this standard either now or during the term of the contract as it may be amended will render the contract voidable at the option of the Commission upon notice to the Contractor.
+Contractor warrants that it will hold the Comptroller harmless from any liability which may be imposed upon the Commission as a result of any failure of the Contractor to be in compliance with these Acts.